Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 How much does physician oversight add to the monthly cost of compounded semaglutide?

 Physician-supervised programs typically cost $50-150 more per month than direct pharmacy options.
-However, this includes comprehensive medical services, consultations, dose adjustments, and ongoing support that would cost extra if obtained separately.
+But this includes thorough medical services, consultations, dose adjustments, and ongoing support that would cost extra if obtained separately.
 The value often justifies the additional expense through improved safety and outcomes.

 Can I switch from a direct pharmacy to a telehealth clinic if I experience problems?